spack/spack-tutorial/tutorial_environments.rst

 An environment is a virtualized ``spack`` instance that you can use to aggregate package installations for a project or other purpose.
-The has an associated *view*, which is a single prefix where all packages from the environment are linked.
+It has an associated *view*, which is a single prefix where all packages from the environment are linked.